andrewschoi/andrewschoi/README.md

 ## 🌱 About Me:

 I am particularly interested in the intersection of software and accessibility and how both relate to innovative/commerical value.
-Though, I also enjoy working on novel social platforms that target college students.
+Though, I also enjoy solving algorithmic problems, or working on novel social platforms for college students.

 ## 📫 Connect with me: